GP Hospital Training Opportunities

-The pilot provides participants with equitable access to GP-suitable rotations that will support them in their preparation for future community GP training.
+The GP Hospital Training Pathway (GPHTP) provides participants with equitable access to GP-suitable rotations that are relevant and useful in preparing for entry into a community GP placement.

 The GPHTP is a collaboration between the Office of the Chief Medical Officer, Australian College of Rural and Remote Medicine, the Royal Australian College of General Practitioners and participating employing health services.

 Expressions of interest for the GPHTP for 2024 will open from 17 July 2023 to 18 August 2023.